 The Company had initially pursued a Class III (PMA) clinical study in order to obtain regulatory approval to market IzoView in the USA.
-After learning through the FDA submission process that costs associated with the Class III pathway would be 3X - 4X more than forecasted, and likely extend the initial projected timeline by 2+ years, pursuing a modified pathway became necessary.
-Having also learned of the costs associated with the Class III approval process, the Company issued a press release June 20, 2023 announcing its intention to modify the approach through a Class II pathway such as a 510(k), which would allow marketing of IzoView to begin as early as the 2H of 2024.
-To this end, the Company is preparing the Class II submission.
+After learning through the initial FDA submission process that costs associated with the Class III pathway would be 3X - 4X more than forecasted, and likely extend the initial projected timeline by 2+ years, pursuing a modified pathway became necessary.
+The Company issued a press release dated June 20, 2023 announcing its intention to modify the approach through a Class II pathway such as a 510(k), which with funding would allow marketing of IzoView to begin as early as the second half of 2024.
+To that end, the Company is now pursuing 510(k) market clearance in the U.S.